tanfwong/dsp_notes/_sources/ch6/iirdesign.md

   design obtained by sampling the impulse response of the analog filter prototype may suffer from aliasing, typically causing larger stopband ripples.
-To overcome this problem, we may need to use a tigter value for $\delta_2$ so that the achieved stopband ripples are within the original specification.
+To overcome this problem, we may need to use a tigter values for $\delta_1$ and $\delta_2$ so that the achieved ripples in the passband and stopband are within the original specification.
   ```
 * Note that the analog filter prototypes described in
   {numref}`sec:afilter` above all have single-order poles.
 Hence their